-Train and bus: Take the train from Bergen railway station to Arna train station, it takes 8 min.
-Then take the bus no. 91 from Arna station to Ytre Arna, it takes about 10 min.
+Option 1: Take the train from Bergen railway station to Arna station (7 minutes.).
+Then continue by bus no. 91 from Arna Terminal (right outside the station) to Ytre Arna Sentrum (10 minutes.).

 Travel back in time with the Old Voss Steam Railway.
 Ride behind a classic ten-wheeler steam locomotive, in lovingly restored heritage teak coaches.